Sample: Fizzleburn — The Accidental Genius of Atheron

 “Perfection is the sibling of never,” his father said, and sipped his tea.

 Blizzit chewed.
-The word Arcanum spread honey-hot across the back of his tongue: Arcanum of Dawnfire, the greatest academy of magic and science in the mountains beyond Havenmoor, whose towers caught the morning light first and sent it ringing down the valleys like bright bells.
+The word Arcanum spread like honey, hot across the back of his tongue, Arcanum of Dawnfire, the greatest academy of magic and science in the mountains beyond Havenmoor.
+Its towers caught the morning light first and sent it ringing down the valleys like bright bells.
 He wanted to be there so badly that sometimes his hands shook and he had to go fix something just to make the feeling bearable.

 “I can do it,” he said to the butter, the table, the room, himself.
 “I just have to… demonstrate it on paper.”
 He winced at the thought of summing up his entire curiosity in eight neat paragraphs.

-“Demonstrate it by not setting the kitchen on fire before second breakfast,” his mother said, and kissed his hairline.
+“Demonstrate it by not setting the kitchen on fire before lunch,” his mother said, and kissed his hairline.

 He penned the first answer.